starknet-io/SNIPs/SNIPS/snip-26.md

 - `valid_until` to restrict a permit’s end timestamp.
 - A valid hash implementation (see implementation for example).

-## A SNIP-XX-compliant contract MUST:
+## A SNIP-26-compliant contract MUST:

 - Implement `get_permit_hash` as defined.
 - Implement `is_valid_permit` as defined.